hernanwilkinson/Cuis-Smalltalk-DenotativeObject/README.md

 # Dependencies
 The refactoring package must be install because the denotative browser allows refactorings to be executed.
 You can download the refactoring package from https://github.com/hernanwilkinson/Cuis-Smalltalk-Refactoring

-The change set 3089-CuisCore-HernanWilkinson-2017Jun03-20h55m-HAW.1.cs.st must be installed also.